Speckled-Digital/CV/README.md

 # CV

 ## Product Management, Consultancy and Development
-Digital Product Manager, Data and UX professional, based in SW London, with over 15 years leadership and managerial experience.
+Digital Product Manager, Data and UX professional, based in Devon, with over 15 years leadership and managerial experience.
 - I am experienced at working with cross-disciplinary teams, using agile methods and build relationships with stakeholders and development teams.
 - I have been working on business and customer-focussed transformation projects.
 - As well as audience-facing propositions, I have been asked to look at how the innovative use of data - either via API’s from suppliers, internal, linked data and domain models - can enable business change, improve the customer experience and the overall product proposition.